 1908 – 1921

-In 1908, the emblem became more elegant – the artists placed the traditional abbreviation in the center of a horizontally located blue oval.
-The logo looks more versatile, and the letters in the center of the oval against a dark blue background look even brighter.
+In 1908, the emblem became more elegant.
+The artists placed the traditional abbreviation at the center of a blue oval.
+The logo looks more versatile, and the letters at the center of the oval, set against a dark blue background, look even brighter.

 1921 – 1925

 In 1921, the Fiat logo was completely changed.
-Now it is a perfectly even circle framed by a laurel wreath.
-The company chose the laurel crown for a reason: its cars at this time began to win various racing competitions often.
+Now, it is a perfectly even circle framed by a laurel wreath.
+The company chose the laurel crown because its cars often won various racing competitions at the time.
 The font color turns red on a white background.
 With a monochrome palette, he looked confident and powerful.

 1925 – 1929

-In 1925, minor changes were made: the laurel’s image was simplified, the wreath became symbolic.
-A dark blue color was used for the background.
-The Fiat lettering was made white, which looked very advantageous against such a background.
+In 1925, minor changes were made: the laurel’s image was simplified, and the wreath became symbolic.
+The background was dark blue, and the Fiat lettering was made white, which looked very striking against it.

 1929 – 1931

-Until 1931, minor changes were made to the logo, but they concerned only the color scheme.
-The Fiat emblem remained graceful – a silver frame with leaf ornaments and original lettering.
+Minor changes were made to the logo until 1931, but only to the color scheme.
+The Fiat emblem remained graceful in a silver frame with leaf ornaments and original lettering.

 1931

-This time the background color of the logo was changed, replacing the “blue sky” with the red color of victory.
+This time, the logo’s background color was changed, replacing the “blue sky” with the red color of victory.

 1931 – 1932

 The logo changed dramatically in 1931.
 The shape of the radiators of Fiat cars has changed.
-In this regard, the shape of the logo was completely changed, deciding to remove unnecessary attributes in a laurel form.
+In this regard, the logo was completely changed, with unnecessary attributes removed in the laurel form.
 The firm “Fiat” font was noticeably “lengthened” in height.
-The very shape of the logo became rectangular with rounded corners and resembled a car radiator grill.
+The logo became rectangular, with rounded corners, resembling a car radiator grille.
 Only the dark red background color remained unchanged.

 1932 – 1938